 Soon European standards are set to slide.
 Materials will only have to withstand damage within one second after impact compared to the previous four-to-seven second rule.

-This research, backed by Transport for NSW and the Australian Motorcycle Council, aims to reduce the severity of bike-related injuries and introduce a comfort and protective rating system.
+This research, backed by the Australian Motorcycle Council, aims to reduce the severity of bike-related injuries and introduce a comfort and protective rating system.

 For more information: